garethlowrie/zoom-slack-sync/README.md

 4. Copy and fill out the .env file
 5. Sign in to AWS on the CLI
 6. Deploy with a single 👀 `yarn deploy` command
+7. Users can (en/dis)able this integration by typing `/statusupdater` in your Slack workspace.

 ## ⚙️ Prerequisites